Everything you need to know about the first woman to have a statue on Parliament Square

 How did this all come about?

-The Government announced earlier this year that the statue would be paid for with a £5 million fund, and it has now been approved by councillors.
+The Government announced last year that the statue would be paid for with a £5 million fund.

-Fawcett will join 11 other statues in the square including Mahatma Gandhi, Nelson Mandela and Winston Churchill.
+Fawcett joins 11 other statues in the square including Mahatma Gandhi, Nelson Mandela and Winston Churchill.

 Prime Minister Theresa May said: “The example Millicent Fawcett set during the struggle for equality continues to inspire the battle against the burning injustices of today.